netsampler/goflow2/README.md

 ## Modularity

-In order to enable load-balancing and optimizations, the GoFlow library has a `decoder` which converts the payload of a flow packet into a Go structure.
+In order to enable load-balancing and optimizations, the GoFlow2 library has a `decoder` which converts the payload of a flow packet into a structure.

-The `producer` functions (one per protocol) then converts those structures into a protobuf (`pb/flow.pb`) which contains the fields a network engineer is interested in.
-The flow packets usually contains multiples samples This acts as an abstraction of a sample.
+The `producer` converts the samples into another format.
+Out of the box, this repository provides a protobuf producer (`pb/flow.pb`) and a raw producer.
+In the case of the protobuf producer, the records in a single flow packet are extracted and made in their own protobuf.
+Custom mapping allows to add new fields without rebuilding the proto.

-The `format` directory offers various utilities to process the protobuf.
-It can convert
+The `format` directory offers various utilities to format a message.
+It calls specific functions to marshal as JSON or text for instance.

-The `transport` provides different way of processing the protobuf.
+The `transport` provides different way of processing the message.
 Either sending it via Kafka or send it to a file (or stdout).

 GoFlow2 is a wrapper of all the functions and chains thems.